-- Following the initial wave of Covid-19 (impacting in Q2 and Q3 2020) occupancy recovery has been challenging for both the Group and wider sector, particularly as a result of further waves of infections in Q1 2021 and the Omicron wave in Q1 2022, which have resulted in periods of reduced admissions for the reasons outlined on slide 3. - Despite this, occupancy has consistently recovered, and Q4 2022 occupancy of 83.1% represents a c5% recovery from the low point of 79% in Summer 2020. - Additionally, the AWF of £968 in Q4 2022 was £86 (9.8%) ahead of the comparative quarter and £20 (2.1%) ahead of the prior quarter.
-Year-on-year AWF growth of £71 (8.2%) was achieved. - Strong AWF outcomes have been achieved across both private pay and local authority funded residents through negotiations for existing residents and in addition to a renewed focus on building 'profitable' occupancy being applied, particularly from H2 2022 onwards. - This growth in AWF has been critical at a time of increasing cost pressures and the difficulties of operating in the sector and wider economy and it is essential that occupancy is driven only at 'profitable' levels and where a fair price for the care provided is received. - As a result, the Group has achieved consistent recovery and growth in income.
-This is shown in the table with nine consecutive quarters of income growth, and income being ahead of "pre Covid" levels from Q3 2021 onwards.
+- The graph above shows income per week (blue/left axis) in comparison to occupancy % (green/right axis) and the table shows quarterly income.
+Both exclude (i) the benefit of any Covid-19 support income, and (ii) the income of any disposals and migrations, i.e. are on a 'current estate' like-for-like basis. - Following the initial wave of Covid-19 (impacting in Q2 and Q3 2020) occupancy recovery has been challenging for both the Group and wider sector, particularly as a result of further waves of infections in Q1 2021 and the Omicron wave in Q1 2022, which have resulted in periods of reduced admissions for the reasons outlined on slide 3. - Despite this, occupancy has consistently recovered, and Q1 2023 occupancy of 83.8% represents a c6% recovery from the low point of 79% in Summer 2020. - Additionally, the AWF of £991 in Q1 2023 was £89 (9.9%) ahead of the comparative quarter and £23 (2.4%) ahead of the prior quarter. - Strong AWF outcomes have been achieved across both private pay and local authority funded residents through negotiations for existing residents and in addition to a renewed focus on building 'profitable' occupancy being applied, particularly from H2 2022 onwards. - Most recently considerable work over the last three months work has been committed to Local Authority funded residents uplifts for the 2023/24 year and this cycle is now nearing a successful conclusion.
+Uplifts in respect the vast majority of our Local Authority funded residents are applied from April of each year and will these successful negotiations will benefit Q2 2023 and onwards results. - This growth in AWF has been critical at a time of increasing cost pressures and the difficulties of operating in the sector and wider economy and it is essential that occupancy is driven only at 'profitable' levels and where a fair price for the care provided is received. - As a result, the Group has achieved consistent recovery and growth in income.
+This is shown in the table with nine consecutive quarters of income growth1, and income being ahead of "pre Covid" levels from Q3 2021 onwards.